 Here are some of the best Slack apps for remote teams:

-Trello is a good tool for project management.
-Slack’s integration with Trello allows you to ping individuals for tasks they’re assigned easily.
+Trello is a good project management tool.
+Slack’s integration with Trello allows you to easily ping individuals for tasks they’re assigned. - Google Drive.

 If you want to gain practical knowledge of workplace engagement without putting team members on the spot, you can utilize Slack’s integration with Polly.
 Discover how to create polls in Slack using Polly here.